markmoxon/elite-over-econet-acorn-archimedes/1-source-files/main-sources/README.md

-# Annotated source code for Elite over Econet on the Acorn Archimedes
+# Source code for Elite over Econet on the Acorn Archimedes

-This folder contains the annotated source code for Elite over Econet on the Acorn Archimedes.
+This folder contains the source code for Elite over Econet on the Acorn Archimedes.

-* Main source files:

-  * [Scoreboard.arm](Scoreboard.arm) contains the main source for the EliteScoreboard module
+* [EliteOverEconet.arm](EliteOverEconet.arm) contains the main source for the EliteScoreboard module

+* [!RunImage.bas](!RunImage.bas) contains the main BBC BASIC source for the !EliteNet application

+* [WimpLib.bas](WimpLib.bas) contains the BBC BASIC source for the !EliteNet application's Wimp library

 ---